From Inside the box

 How can we preserve our sense of self when our bodies and minds are constantly modified and enhanced by technology?

-The Spring Instrument was made for Valerie Vivancos.
+The Spring Instrument was made for the artist and composer Valerie Vivancos.
 Noise, to be played by the musician, is conveniently contained in a wooden box.
 This box is covered with springs and a guitar string is attached to it.
 The object itself resonates.
 It is an instrument for music concrète.
 It produces mechanical sounds.

 The noises you hear come from inside the box and are unprocessed.
 They are the raw outputs of the mics, in a realtime recording of my first encounter with the Spring Instrument.